ubc-micromet/ubc-micromet_Site_Archived/docs/GitDocs.md

 **commit**: Tells git to "save" a repository in its current state.

+**status**: Checks to see if there are any "untracked" files in your workspace.

 **clone:**: Tells git to "copy" a repository from a remote location (i.e. a github URL) to a local directory on you computer

 **pull:**: Tells git to "download" any changes from a remote repository (i.e. a github URL you previously cloned) to your local copy